Enscape has a built-in video editor which allows video creation for project presentation.

 Enscape's Camera Path Buttons in Revit

-In Sketchup, Rhino, and ArchiCAD there is no Camera path button Just the Save and Load Path buttons.
+In SketchUp, Rhino, and ArchiCAD there is no Camera Path button, just the Save Path and Load Path buttons.

 The Save and Load Path buttons as they appear in Sketchup

 On clicking Save Path, you will be prompted to choose a location and name for the path, which will be saved as an .xml document.
 This .xml can then be edited in text editing software such as Notepad.